opendatacube/datacube-explorer/README.md

     # Default product to display (picks first available)
     CUBEDASH_DEFAULT_PRODUCTS = ('ls8_nbar_albers', 'ls7_nbar_albers')

+    # Limited regex syntax and group name pairs.
+Within pairs regex and group name seperated by
+    # pairs seperated by ; regex matches on product name
+    # eg ".*albers.*,Albers projection;.*level1.*,Level 1 products" defaults to None
+    # items are only categorized into the first group matched even if subsequent regexes match
+    # if defined overrules CUBEDASH_PRODUCT_GROUP_BY_FIELD
+    CUBEDASH_PRODUCT_GROUP_BY_REGEX = ".*albers.*,Albers projection;.*level1.*,Level 1 products"
     # Which field should we use when grouping products in the top menu?
     CUBEDASH_PRODUCT_GROUP_BY_FIELD = 'product_type'
     # Ungrouped products will be grouped together in this size.